willnx/vlab_docs/docs/source/components/connect/connect.rst

 Getting Started
 ===============
-This section goes over how the vLab connect automation works, and what is supported.
+This section goes over how the vLab Connect automation works, and what is supported.

 Supported Clients by Protocol
 -----------------------------
 vLab supports establishing a connection via the following protocols.
-Each protocol enumerates the clients that vLab connection supports for that protocol.
+Each protocol enumerates the clients that vLab Connection supports for that protocol.

 `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`_:
    * `Putty <https://www.chairk.greenend.org.uk/~sgtatham/putty/>`_